-To ensure the successful implementation of the K12 SWP, grant recipients are required to submit ten (10) Quarterly Expenditure and Progress Reports and one (1) end-of-project Final Report to their SWP Regional Consortium.
-The required reports demonstrate that grant recipients have met the dollar-for-dollar match requirement (specified in Education Code, Section 88828) and are providing program deliverables using the K12 SWP funds pursuant to Education Code, Section 88827.
-The Lead
+The required reports demonstrate that grant recipients have met the dollar-for-dollar match requirement (specified in Education Code, Section 88828) and are providing program deliverables using the K12 SWP funds pursuant to Education Code, Section

-Agency of the K12 SWP grant is responsible for ensuring that Lead and K-12 Partner Agencies on the grant submit all required progress and fiscal data.
+88827.
+It is the responsibility of the lead LEA to ensure that all K-12 Partner Agencies on the project submit mid-year progress and expenditure reports either on their own or to the lead LEA to submit on their behalf.
 Failure to submit required reports or evidence that deliverables have been met could result in the loss and/or remittance of all awarded funds.